martiiiss/DataAndInformationQuality/README.md

 We execute a complete Data Preparation Pipeline on the assigned dataset with the following steps:
 ### 1. Data Profiling and Data Quality Assessment
 ### 2. Data Cleaning
-  - a.
-Data Transformation/Standardization (bringing everything to the same format, detecting and correcting typos, performing wrangling operations, etc.)
+  - Data Transformation/Standardization (bringing everything to the same format, detecting and correcting typos, performing wrangling operations, etc.)
-  - b.
-Error Detection and Correction (dealing with missing values and the detection and correction of potential outliers)
+  - Error Detection and Correction (dealing with missing values and the detection and correction of potential outliers)
-  - c.
-Data Deduplication (detecting and handling non-exact duplicates)
+  - Data Deduplication (detecting and handling non-exact duplicates)